10 best creative automation tools to speed up content production in 2026

 There’s no need to monkey around (…) with your campaign workflow when you can use a tool like Mailchimp.
 This email marketing platform helps teams reach, engage, and convert more customers with its range of intuitive automation features.

 With Mailchimp, you can create more relevant email campaigns that resonate with your audience by segmenting and tailoring content.
-The platform collects useful data on subscriber demographics, purchase history, preferences, and engagement levels to help you create and deliver campaigns that hit the mark for your audience.
+The platform collects useful data on subscriber demographics, purchase history, preferences, and engagement levels to help you create and deliver campaigns that resonate with your audience.

 Mailchimp’s classic automation feature helps you streamline and schedule your communications so your contacts receive the right emails at the right time.
 You can choose from preset automations or completely customize your messaging.